081372579336/Yayukirwani.github.io/README.md

-## Welcome to GitHub Pages
+## Welcome to Website
-Nama : Yayuk Irwani Ritonga
+ Yayuk Irwani Ritonga
+ Sistem Informasi UIN SUSKA RIAU

 You can use the [editor on GitHub](https://github.com/081372579336/Yayukirwani.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.